Jasper-27/Jasper-27/README.md

 # 👋 Hi, I'm Jasper.

 I am a third year Cyber Security student at Plymouth University.
-I sometimes tinker with some side projects which can be found on this Github account.
+I also work part time for The University as an Enterprise Security Assistant.

-## 🧐 Main areas of interest
+## 🤔 Main areas of interest
 - GNU/Linux
-- Open source
+- Open Source
 - Cyber Security

 ## 📚 Tech I have experience with